pomopa/GeoAlarm/README.md

 3. Download `GoogleService-Info.plist`
 4. Add it to the Xcode project root

-You should set up Firebase Auth and Storgae on the Firebase console and set add them through the XCode dependencies manager.
-The rules for Firebase Storage are:
+You should set up Firebase Auth, Firestore and Storgae on the Firebase console and add them through the XCode dependencies manager.

+The rules you must configure through the Firebase console for Firebase Storage are:

 ```
 rules_version = '2';